weakish/docs-en/views/realtime-guide-beginner.md

 public static void unregisterMessageHandler(Class<? extends AVIMMessage> clazz, MessageHandler<?> handler);
 ```

 Different handlers can be registered or deregistered for different message types (including those defined by yourself).
-These handles should be set up when initializing the app.
+These handlers should be set up when initializing the app.

 If you call `registerDefaultMessageHandler` on `AVIMMessageManager` for multiple times, only the last one would work.
 However, if you register `AVIMMessageHandler` through `registerMessageHandler`, different handlers could coexist with each other.